jwoodrich/jfind/README.md

 usage: jfind path resource-name

-The resource-name can be a full package/class name, such as org.sl4j.Logger, or can include wildcards, such as 'org.sl4j.*' or '*.Logger'.
+The resource-name can be a full package/class name, such as org.slf4j.Logger, or can include wildcards, such as 'org.slf4j.\*' or '\*.Logger'.

 When jfind encounters a jar, war, or ear, it will decompress it (and compressed contents) to a temporary location and continue the search.